I see it every single swing. Blokes rolling off a 12-hour shift pulling in more cash in a week than most people see in a month.

 Vehicles lose money.
 Period.

 If you need a reliable work car for getting around the site, buy a used Hilux with cash.
 Take the monthly payment you would've given the bank and buy an index fund instead.
 The Australian share market consistently yields solid fully franked dividends.
 An ETF tracking the ASX 200 actually pays you cash to own it.
-A financed car charges you thousands of dollars in interest just to look cool at the traffic lights.
-Which one sounds like a better deal?

 Australians obsess over property.
 We incorrectly think buying a basic four-bedroom house in the outer suburbs is a guaranteed ticket to becoming a millionaire.